mawkler/cv/english.typ

     #experience("images/omegapoint.png")[Software engineering consultant][Omegapoint][2021 --- present][Stockholm]

+    These are the consulting assignments I've worked on so far:

-    RESTful back-end development with Azure Functions in TypeScript/Node for a heat-pump manufacturer.
-Primary focus on domain-driven design, security and CI/CD.
-Several web-APIs were designed, deployed and maintained.
+    - RESTful back-end development with Azure Functions in TypeScript/Node for a heat-pump manufacturer.
+Primary focus on DDD, security and CI/CD.

-    I currently work with Java microservices in Kubernetes for a veterinary clinic.
-The main focus is on DevOps and CI/CD.
-We write "functional Java", i.e. we primarily use `Optional`s, as well as `Either`s and `Stream`s from Vavr.
+    - Java microservices in Kubernetes for a veterinary clinic.
+Main focus on DevOps and CI/CD, as well as "functional Java".
+    - RESTful Go back-end development in Azure/Kubernetes for an energy company.
+Bicep IaC, CI/CD.

     #experience("images/ericsson.png")[Software developer][Ericsson][2016 --- 2017][Kista, Stockholm]